Claude Code Hands-On (1): Install, the Three-Layer Config, and the # @ /init Trio

 | |

 You get an interactive prompt.
-Try one round-trip to confirm the install:
+Try a round-trip to confirm the install.

 Claude will use its own tooling to ls, summarize, and reply.
 If that worked, the install is done.

 This is the part most users never read.
-Claude Code merges configuration from three locations, in increasing precedence:
+Claude Code merges configuration from three locations, in order of increasing precedence.

 | Layer | Path | Tracked in git? | Used for |